Skip to main content

 You can use System Manager or the ONTAP CLI to enable ARP by default on new volumes.

-1. Select Storage > Storage VMs then select the storage VM that contains volumes you want to protect with ARP.
+1. Select Storage or Cluster (depending on your environment), select Storage VMs, and select the storage VM that contains volumes you want to protect with ARP.

 2. Navigate to the Settings tab.
 Under Security, locate the Anti-ransomware tile then select Edit icon.

-3. Check the box to enable ARP for NAS volumes.
-Check the additional box to enable ARP on all eligible NAS volumes in the storage VM.
+3. Check the box to enable anti-ransomware (ARP).
+Check the additional box to enable ARP on all eligible volumes in the storage VM.

-4. If you have upgraded to ARP 9.13.1 or later, optionally select Switch automatically from learning to active mode after sufficient learning.
+4. For ONTAP 9.13.1 or later, optionally select Switch automatically from learning to active mode after sufficient learning.
 This allows ARP to determine the optimal learning period interval and automate the switch to active mode.